Acurast/acurast-core/pallets/acurast/README.md

 Allows the registration of a job.
 A registration consists of:

 - An ipfs URL to a `script` (written in Javascript).
-    - The script will be run in the Acurast Trusted Virtual Machine that uses a Trusted Execution Environment (TEE) on the Acurast Data Transmitter.
+    - The script will be run in the Acurast Trusted Virtual Machine that uses a Trusted Execution Environment (TEE) on the Acurast Processor.
 - An optional `allowedSources` list of allowed sources.
     - A list of `AccountId`s that are allowed to `fulfill` the job.
 If no list is provided, all sources are accepted.
 - An `allowOnlyVerifiedSources` boolean indicating if only verified source can fulfill the job.